itsANHonor/Cineshelf/DEPLOYMENT_OPTIONS.md

-# Display Case - Deployment Options
+# Cineshelf - Deployment Options

-Display Case can be deployed in two ways.
+Cineshelf can be deployed in two ways.
 Choose the method that best fits your needs.

 ## 🐳 Option 1: Docker Deployment (Recommended)